ihscompsciclub/ihscompsciclub.github.io/README.md

 This allows you to publish your local machine's code onto the repo website (ihscompsciclub.github.io).
 However, in order to be able to do it, please do the following steps:
 - run `npm install github-pages` in your project directory
 - That's it!
 (All the other stuff that you have to do has been done already, so all you have to do is `npm install github-pages` and then you can use `npm run deploy` to update ihscompsciclub.github.io)
-- (Please use this power responsibly; while this is a public repo, unless you're in IHS comp sci club, contact @andyphung before updating our page.)
+- (Please use this power responsibly; while this is a public repo, unless you're in IHS comp sci club, contact [andy-phung](https://github.com/andy-phung) before updating our page.)

 ## Less important scripts